tina-friedrich/arc-user-guide/docs/source/arc-os-migration.rst

 Introduction
 ------------

-As part of our ongoing improvements to the ARC service, we are expanding the HTC cluster with 26 new high core count, high memory nodes:

-   - 4 nodes with 168 CPU cores & 2.2 TB memory
-   - 4 nodes with 168 CPU cores & 1.5 TB memory
-   - 18 nodes with 84 CPU cores & 1.1 TB memory

-We are also also rolling out a Major OS Upgrade: Transitioning from Red Hat Enterprise 9 to Red Hat Enterprise 9.
+As part of our ongoing improvements to the ARC service, we are rolling out a Major OS Upgrade: Transitioning from Red Hat Enterprise 9 to Red Hat Enterprise 9.
 We are upgrading the cluster OS from CentOS 8 to AlmaLinux 9.

 All nodes in the cluster have features that allow to specify the operating system during job submission: